In another post, we provide a comprehensive overview of WordPress Themes.

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WP themes in its marketplace, but you can easily find themes for WordPress and search through their theme categories (e.g. Blog or Business themes, etc.) from the site’s dropdown “Themes” menu …
+Creative Market doesn’t just sell WP themes in its marketplace, but you can easily browse hundreds of WordPress themes and narrow your search using theme categories (e.g. Minimal or Business themes, etc.) from their dropdown “Themes” menu …

-Browse through hundreds of quality premium themes crafted by independent WordPress theme designers in the Creative Market marketplace here:
+Browse through hundreds of great WordPress themes crafted by independent WordPress theme designers in the Creative Market themes marketplace here:

 Mojo Themes

-(click on the images above to view all WordPress themes at Mojo)
+(click on the above images to see more themes at Mojo)

 According to their website …